 Nothing on this page, or in links provided on this page, constitutes legal advice or the practice of law.
 Nor does viewing this page form an attorney/client relationship between you and Jennifer Ellis, JD, LLC.
 All visitors should consult with a qualified legal professional regarding their individual questions, needs, or issues that may be of concern.
 We are not responsible for any action taken by a reader based upon any information on this site.
 All of the content on this site is for general informational and educational purposes only.
 Jennifer Ellis is licensed to practice law in Pennsylvania.

-Please note, nothing I write on Facebook is legal advice.
+Please note, nothing I write on Facebook/LinkedIn is legal advice.
 Nor does any communication in which we engage form an attorney client relationship.
 Please do not act or refrain from acting based on anything you see on my Facebook Timeline or as the result of any private messages we share here.
 You only become my client once we have a signed retainer agreement.
 I am licensed to practice law in Pennsylvania.

 Please note, nothing I post on this site is legal advice, nor does reading anything I write or communicating with me on or through LinkedIn form an attorney/client relationship between us.